 If you are denied eligibility for the services covered by the program, you will be notified in writing of the decision and the reason(s) for the denial and will be given instructions as to how you may appeal the decision.

 HIV/AIDS Treatment Extension Act of 2009 (Public Law 111-87) sets out the criteria which programs must meet to receive funding.
-This site contains the language of the act, as well as fact sheets on the impact of AIDS on various populations.
+The Health Resources & Services Administration website contains the language of the act, as well as fact sheets on the impact of AIDS on various populations.